Version 1.0.0 · RubitPay Gateway API

 Authentication

 Every API request must be signed using your shop_id and secret key.
 The signature is passed as the sign parameter in the request body.
-Contact your account manager to receive your credentials.
+Contact your account manager at tech@rubitpay.com to receive credentials.

 Request Signing

-All request parameters (excluding sign itself) are used to generate the signature according to the following algorithm:
+All request parameters (excluding sign) are used to generate the signature:

-- Concatenate their values with a colon (
+2. Concatenate their values with a colon : separator.

 params = {